 was at the perimeter of the airfield.
 Howard

-can be seen in a half-track photo,
+can be seen in a half-track photo, that often

 Later in the day, Ralph's group of POWs was moved to a school yard in Mariveles, where the POWs were left sitting in the sun for hours.
 The Japanese did not feed them or give them water.
 Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
 Drum which had not surrendered.
 Shells from these two American forts began landing among the POWs.
 The POWs could do little since they had no place to hide and some were killed by incoming American shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

 When the POWs were ordered to move again, by the Japanese, they had no idea that they had started what became known as the death march.
 During the march, Ralph received no water and little food.
 It took the members of HQ Company six days to reach San Fernando.
 Once there, the POWs were put into a bull pen that had a fence around it.
 In one corner was a slit trench to be used as a toilet by the POWs.
 The surface of the trench moved since it was covered in maggots.
 The POWs had enough room to sit, but they could not lie down.

 During their time in the bull pen, the POWs watched the Japanese bury three POWs.
 Two were still alive.
 When one of the men attempted to climb out of the grave, he was hit in the head with a shovel and buried.